deadbaed/blog/content/2023-06-30-dynamic-motd-alpine.md

 title = "Dynamic MOTD on Alpine Linux" date = 2023-06-30T00:00:00-00[UTC] uuid = "b8116cd7-eb1d-4429-8256-eaa546422fc0"
+description = "Have a customized message when opening a shell on Alpine"
 +++

 When we sign in to our server, the message of the day (MOTD) is pretty lame.
 Let's get something better!